jackzhou2024/CS269i-HW4-Tournament-2024/README.md

 You are expected to write a python file named strategy.py (Please keep this name!).
 In this file you are expected to implement a function named auctionStrategy.
 After you finish you code, put the strategy.py to the folder auctionStrats, run the game_run.py.

 We have made three examples in auctionStrats, i.e., first-price based auction, second-price based auction, and all-pay auction.
-You should design your own auction strategy to earn the most revenue.